 Sometimes heroin is laced with other drugs.
 A rise in overdose deaths in 2014 is believed to be due to heroin being laced with the painkiller fentanyl.
 Even though it’s illegal, to meet the demand, traffickers have intensified their production and increased the amount smuggled into the U.S.

 You already know that this is not something that can be handled at home.
-There is a recovery center in New Jersey with highly qualified, experienced, addiction specialists and medical professionals.
-Our professionals know that this is a chronic brain disease, not a moral failing or a character flaw.
+There is a treatment center in New Jersey with highly qualified, experienced, addiction specialists and medical professionals.
+Our treatment providers know that this is a chronic brain disease, not a moral failing or a character flaw.
 We focus on meeting the needs of each patient.
-Contact us now and our North Jersey Recovery Center specialists can help you get your life back.
+Give us a call now and our North Jersey Recovery Center specialists can help you get your life back.